AnnaKalygina/HiC_processing_and_analysis/motif_analysis/motif_analysis.md

-# Ananlysing CTCT motifs in CHM13 and its impact on chromatin interactions
+# Ananlysing distribution of CTCT motifs in CHM13 and its impact on chromatin interactions
 ### Scanning for motifs in CHM13

 ### Analysing distribution of CTCF motifs in active $\alpha$ satellites